 In December 2009, the Strathclyde Pension Fund Committee agreed to establish a New Opportunities Portfolio with a broad remit to invest in assets for which there was an attractive investment case but to which the then current structure did not provide access.
-The NOP strategy has been subject to 3-yearly reviews and in 2015 was renamed the Direct Investment Portfolio (DIP).
+The portfolio strategy has been subject to 3-yearly reviews.

 The most recent review was concluded in November 2021.
-This made no change to the objectives, structure, overall size parameters, risk and return parameters, or governance structure, but did result in an increase in the individual investment size parameters and a name change from the Direct Investment Portfolio to the Direct Impact Portfolio.
+This made no change to the objectives, structure, overall size parameters, risk and return parameters, or governance structure, but did result in an increase in the individual investment size parameters and a name change from the Direct Investment Portfolio (which it had been renamed in 2015) to the Direct Impact Portfolio.